QuestionAndAnswer/Toastman/README.md

 ## Usage

->Current Postman supported collection version is v2
+>Current Postman supported collection version is v2.
+You can always use v1 to v2 converter [postman-collection-transformer](https://www.npmjs.com/package/postman-collection-transformer) in pipe with Toastman.

 ### Inside module